nguyenpham/Banksia/README.md

 Overview
 -----------

-Banksia (a name of an Australian native wildflowers) is an open source chess tournament manager for chess engines.
-The code is written in C++ (using standad C++11 library).
-It can be compiled and run in popurlar flatforms such as Windows (tested, for both 32 and 64 bit app), MacOS (tested), Linux (not tested).
+Banksia (a name of an Australian native wildflowers) is an open source tournament manager for chess engines, written in C++11.
+It can be compiled and run on some popurlar platforms such as Windows, MacOS, Linux.

+The project is an attempt to fulfil my dream about a chess tournament manager after a long time unhappy using some software.
+For me, spending many hours or days to configure manually those software for a tournament is definitely not fun.
+Writting a long command line (which is required by those software) is a really hard and boring job.
+Sometimes it takes me days to complete.
+I don't like either when they frequently puzzle me with many almost-no-meaning words/variants/phrases which make me spend hours to find out what they are, which ones should be used or removed, their meanings... from documents and many sites/forums.
+After a while of not using I may need to spend similar time to re-learn, rewrite or edit the old ones.
+It is a nightmare too if those software refuse my command lines, make me pull my hair hard to find out what 's wrong.

+Banksia has almost all features/functions I have dreamed for: small, fast, portable, easy to use, easy to integrate to other systems, resumable, able to automatically generate all configurations, files which are needed for tournaments.
+Basically from nothing, a user can configure automatically within few minutes then he can start running a total new tournament.

-To manage engines, games and the complicated events / relationships between them, the app uses a timer with few c++ callback functions.
+About design: To manage engines, games and the complicated events / relationships between them, the app uses a timer with few c++ callback functions.
 I believe it is one of the simplest way thus the code is not hard for programmers to follow, understand, maintain and modify.

 ![Demo](banksia.jpg)